amallette21/QGIS_AmericadelNorte_TallerIntro/README.md

 ![alt text](./images/ClipRasterbyMaskLayerOutput.png "Output from raster clipping by mask tool")

-*Creating a Virtual Raster Layer*
+*Creating a Virtual Raster Layer*.
 We are going to merge the digital elevation models (DEM) into one virtual raster layer.
 Locate the DEMs in the raster group.
 You will notice that each image represents a portion of the City of Ithaca with various gray-scale shading.

 ![alt text](./images/BuildVirtualRaster.png "Build virtual raster in miscellaneous of the main raster drop-down menu")